4d/docs/website/translated_docs/fr/ViewPro/method-list.md

 returns an object containing all the workbook options in *vpAreaName*
 <!-- END REF -->

-Pass the the name of the 4D View Pro area in *vpAreaName*.
+Dans *vpAreaName*, passez le nom de la zone 4D View Pro.

 The returned object contains all the workbook options (default and modified ones), in the workbook.